2006 Asian Games: Closing ceremony

-Unlike the Opening Ceremony, the Closing Ceremony of 2006 Asian Games We're Held with Official Broadcaster, but there is no videos or Footage from the Closing Ceremony on YouTube and Other Video as well Broadcast Links since that.

-The closing ceremony featured the Arabic stories of a thousand years ago and also was a continuation of the Opening Ceremonies.
-It started with the same young boy as the "Seeker" in the opening ceremony.
-He flew on a magic carpet and find a book of Arabian classic stories and started to read it.
-Called by A Thousand and One Nights featured stories such as Haroun Al-Raschid and the Dervish, Ali Baba and the Forty Thieves, Sinbad the Sailor and Aladdin and his Marvellous Lamp.
-The show used an array of dancers, horses, and special effects to portray the different stories.
-During the show, the games cauldron in the form of astrolabe was extinguished when the magic carpet left the stadium.
-After the end another segment called "Land of the Oryx" was shown with dances being performed.
+The closing ceremony featured an homage to classic Middle Eastern stories and served as a continuation of the opening ceremony.
+The artistic programme starred the same young boy who played the "Seeker" in the opening ceremony.
+In the first segment, the boy flew on a magic carpet and entered a magical storybook world that paid tribute to the classic folktales of One Thousand and One Nights.
+This segment included references to stories featured in The Nights like Ali Baba and the Forty Thieves, Sinbad the Sailor and Aladdin and the Wonderful Lamp.
+An array of dancers, horses, and special effects were used to portray the different stories.
+In one scene, the games cauldron was extinguished when the magic carpet left the stadium.
+Afterwards, there was another segment called "Land of the Oryx" in which various dances were performed.

-All 45 nations' athletes entered the stadium after the show's end.
+All 45 nations' athletes entered the stadium after the artistic programme was finished.
 South Korean swimmer, Park Tae-hwan was announced as the best athlete of the Games, having won seven medals, three of them being golds from the swimming competitions.

 After that, the OCA President Sheikh Ahmad Al-Fahad Al-Sabah officially announced the Games closed.
-As per tradition, the Qatari Armed Forces personnel lowers the OCA flag, which is carried by the students of Aspire Academy out of the stadium.
-Later, the Chinese flag is raised to the Chinese National Anthem.
+As per tradition, the Qatari Armed Forces personnel lowered the OCA flag, which would then be carried by the students of Aspire Academy out of the stadium.
+Later, the Chinese flag was raised to the Chinese National Anthem.
 Sheikh Ahmad then passed the OCA flag to the mayor of Guangzhou, Zhang Guangning, as the city was to be the next Asian Games host in 2010.

-A special 10 minutes segment called "Oriental Charm" was presented at the end of the handover ceremomy.
-This segment presented the Chinese city with a modern seeing.
-This was followed by the theme song of the Game "Triumph of the One" sung by Lea Salonga from the Philippines.
-Afterwards, fireworks displayed around the stadium signified the conclusion of the Games.
+A special 10 minute handover segment called "Oriental Charm" was then presented to showcase Guangzhou as the next host city.
+This segment fused the traditional dances of China's performing arts with a modern setting.
+Afterwards, the theme song of the games, "Triumph of the One", was performed by Lea Salonga from the Philippines.
+The ceremony ended with a fireworks display that also marked the conclusion of the Games.